Sugar Is Good For You | The Benefits Of Sugar

 - Fructose does not impair liver function, and actually protects it while increasing production of cholesterol, bile acids and steroid hormones, as long as you get adequate choline and avoid PUFAs

-- A diet based around sugar from a wide variety of fruits, honey, coconut sugar, cane sugar, and molasses will drastically improve metabolic functioning and overall health
+- A diet based around naturally occurring sugar from a wide variety of fruits, honey, coconut sugar, cane sugar, maple syrup, and molasses will drastically improve metabolic functioning and overall health

-- While added sugar like plain, white sugar lack important vitamins and minerals, it can be used as a “supplement” to increase metabolism and shut down stress when needed
+- While added sugar and refined sugar like plain, white sugar lack important vitamins and minerals, it can be used as a “supplement” to increase metabolism and shut down stress when needed

-- HFCS should be generally avoided, since it often has harmful compounds in it
+- High Fructose Corn Syrup should be generally avoided, since it often has harmful compounds in it

 - Get enough choline (500-1000 mg) by eating 1-2 eggs per day, eating beef or veal liver 1-2x per week, or supplementing with it